sbcgua/esp-power-button/README.md

 ## Configuration

-- build and upload with Arduino IDE
+- Build and flash with Arduino IDE
-- specify `WIFI_SSID` and `WIFI_PASS` in `secrets.h`
+- Specify `WIFI_SSID` and `WIFI_PASS` in `secrets.h`
-- potentially change the `HOSTNAME` in the main file
+- Potentially change the `HOSTNAME` in the main file
-- comment `DEBUG` to remove Serial trace and use D5 pin for pressing (should be connected to optocoupler), otherwise integrated LED is used instead.
+- Comment `DEBUG` to remove Serial trace and use D5 pin for pressing (should be connected to optocoupler), otherwise integrated LED is used instead.

 ## Mikrotik script